 - Build for the needs of business.
-Watch our for scope creap.
+Watch our for scope creep.
 Every design decision must be justified by a business requirement.

-There are a number of Cloud design patterns that address specific challenges in distributed systems.
+Several Cloud design patterns address specific challenges in distributed systems.
 They include availability, high availability, operational excellence, resiliency, performance, and security.
-There is a specific section in the resource below that covers Data management patterns.
+A specific section in the resource below covers Data management patterns.

-I tend to not use the term Best Practice as this assumes that the suggestions are best for everyone.
+I tend not to use the term Best Practice, assuming that the suggestions are best for everyone.
 I prefer recommended practices as you should always make sure that you follow what is best for your specific solution and situation.
 One person’s best practice could grind your solution to a halt!!

 Resource: Best practices in cloud applications – Azure Architecture Center | Microsoft Docs Specifically, Data partitioning and Monitoring and diagnostics.

-Storage and processing of business data need high levels of confidentiality, integrity, and availability.
+Storage and processing of business data need high confidentiality, integrity, and availability.
 The resources below cover some of the security and governance topics important for Azure Data Solution Architecture and design.